SUV in deadly Southern California crash came through hole in border fence: Border Patrol

-Gregory Bovino, the agency's El Centro sector chief, told The Associated Press that surveillance video showed a Ford Expedition and Chevrolet Suburban drive through the opening early Tuesday.
-It's believed they were part of a migrant smuggling operation.
+Surveillance video showed a Ford Expedition and Chevrolet Suburban drive through the opening early Tuesday, Gregory Bovino, the Border Patrol's El Centro sector chief, told The Associated Press.
+It is believed they were part of a migrant smuggling operation.

-The Suburban carried 19 people, and it caught fire after entering the U.S. All escaped the vehicle and were taken into custody by Border Patrol agents.
+The Suburban carried 19 people, and it caught fire for unknown reasons on a nearby interstate after entering the U.S. All escaped the vehicle and were taken into custody by Border Patrol agents.

 The Expedition crammed with 25 people continued on, and a tractor-trailer struck it a short time later.
 Ten of the 13 killed have been identified as Mexican citizens.
 The rest of those in the SUV and the truck driver survived.